A Very Brief History of the Jews of the Soviet Union, 1922-1991

 Judaism suffered.
 Autonomous Jewish institutions disappeared.
 Communal Jewish leadership ceased to be.
 Hebrew language education and religious teachings were forbidden.
 Amidst the strong anti-religious stigma by the State and the media, the propaganda that all ethnicities and religions were irrelevant in the making of a “new Soviet man,” and in the violence, the police state, and the famine that made up life in the USSR, Jewish identity slipped quietly away.

 In 1939, with the Soviet annexation of territories from Poland, the Baltic States, and Romania, the number of Jews increased to 5 million.

 The Six-Day War in 1967 initiated a new phase in Jewish consciousness in the Soviet Union.
 The Soviet government had supported Arab countries and had outfitted them with Soviet arms.
-The defeat of these countries by Israel, a fledging country, was not only a shock to the Soviet government, but a betrayal.
-While Soviet media pumped out anti-Zionist propaganda, declaring that all who supported the Zionist cause were enemies of the people, Soviet Jews began to feel not only pride in being Jewish, but to acknowledge a common national fate.
+The defeat of these countries by Israel, a fledgling country, was not only a shock to the Soviet government but a betrayal.
+While Soviet media pumped out anti-Zionist propaganda, declaring that all who supported the Zionist cause were enemies of the people, Soviet Jews began to feel not only pride in being Jewish but to acknowledge a common national fate.